MICA-MNI/ENIGMA/docs/pages/12.visualization/index.rst

 Subcortical surface visualization
 ---------------------------------------
 The **ENIGMA TOOLBOX**'s subcortical viewer includes 16 segmented subcortical structures obtained from the Desikan-Killiany atlas (aparc+aseg.mgz).
-Subcortical regions include bilateral accumbens, amygdala, caudate, hippocampus, pallidum, putamen, thalamus, and ventricles.
+Subcortical regions include bilateral accumbens, amygdala, caudate, hippocampus (technically not subcortical but considered as such by FreeSurfer), pallidum, putamen, thalamus, and ventricles.
 In the following example, we will display subcortical atrophy in individuals with left TLE.

 .. admonition:: We've mentioned this already, but don't forget that...

      Subcortical input values are ordered as follows: left-accumbens, left-amygdala, left-caudate, left-hippocampus, left-pallidum, left-putamen, left-thalamus, left-ventricles, right-accumbens, right-amygdala, right-caudate, right-hippocampus, right-pallidum, right-putamen, right-thalamus, right-ventricles!
-You can re-order your subcortical dataset using our ``reorder_sctx()`` function!
+You can re-order your subcortical dataset using our ``reorder_sctx()`` function.
      \*Ventricles are optional.

 .. parsed-literal::